kentoverse/emotional-AI/README.md

 ```
 ## Future Components

-### 1. Public Web App
+### 1. Web App (User)
 - Start a new project for the public-facing web app.
 - Use Next.js app with server components to design the UI.
 - Connect the web app to the backend API for data and user interactions.
 - A future project will be initiated for the public-facing web app, utilizing UI libraries like Tailwind CSS or `schadcdn/ui` to design the user interface.
+- Web Based Component Architecture: a framework for building applications using reusable components.
+Each component is encapsulated with well-defined functionality, typically stored in a library, and can be integrated into an application without affecting other components.
+This approach allows for modular development, making it easier to manage and distribute features across different platforms, including web and mobile applications.
+[More Details](https://developer.mozilla.org/en-US/docs/Web/API/Web_components)

-### 2. Mobile App
+### 2. Mobile App (User)
    - A cross-platform mobile app will be developed using frameworks such as React Native or Flutter, ensuring optimized mobile experiences for public users.